straszheimjeffrey/The-Kiln/sample/README.md

 "I need these values to build my result.
 I will list them and figure them out later."

-In your application, high level concept and artifacts should each have a unique top-level clay.
+In your application, the various high-level concepts and artifacts should each have a unique top-level clay.
 So there should be a `current-user` clay and a `current-page-id` clay.
-Clays are not functions that compute a result from arguments.
+The point is this: clays are not functions that compute a result from arguments.
 (They can be, but that is bad Kiln design.)
 They are *values*, and they know how to compute themselves.

 The trickiest part of this code, in my opinion, is to understand the
 dispatcher: it works backward!
-In a normal dispatcher, you break apart the request and then call the business logic code.
+In a normal dispatcher, you break apart the request, get the data from it, and then call the business logic code with that data.
 In a Kiln dispatcher, you break apart the request, but only to provide data which will be used elsehwere.
-The dispatcher returns clays that will do the work.
-But they will use other clays that depend on the dispatcher result.
+The dispatcher returns clays that will do the work, but it does not evaluate them.

 In short, the dispatcher calls no code.
 It *chooses* the code, and sets up the environment where that code will run.